UnRAIDES/telegram_download/README.md

 # telegram_download
-Telegram Bot on a Telethon client that auto downloads incoming media files. (cryptg included to speed up downloads)
+Telegram Bot for auto downloads incoming media files using a Telethon library.

+This Bot can download files of:

+- Telegram
+- Youtube
+- More options in development...